TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Categories/Index.rst

 The :php:`\TYPO3\CMS\Core\Category\Collection\CategoryCollection`
 class provides the API for retrieving records related to a given category.
-Since TYPO3 CMS 6.2, it is extended by class :php:`\TYPO3\CMS\Frontend\Category\Collection\CategoryCollection` which does the same job but in the frontend, i.e. respecting all enable fields and performing version
+Since `TYPO3 CMS`:pn: 6.2, it is extended by class :php:`\TYPO3\CMS\Frontend\Category\Collection\CategoryCollection` which does the same job but in the frontend, i.e. respecting all enable fields and performing version